JarenL/Consensys-Assessment/README.md

 ### `npm start`

-Runs the app in the development mode.<br>
+- Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+- Also raw server query can be viewed at http://localhost:5000/consensys

 ### `npm test`

-First navigate to the ./client directory.
+- First navigate to the ./client directory.
 Uses Jest and Enzyme for testing.
 Launches the test runner in the interactive watch mode.<br>

 ## How to Run